Takashiidobe/notes/src/operating-systems/xv6/02-general-features.md

   the host machine.
-- Real world processors have interrupt controllers like PLIC (Platform-Level Interrupt Controllers) which manage interrupts and assigns them to the appropriate core, and CLIC (Core-Local Interrupt Controllers) which handle interrupts per core.
+- Real world processors have interrupt controllers like PLIC (Platform-Level Interrupt Controllers) which manage interrupts and assigns them to the appropriate core, and CLINT (Core-Local Interrupt Controllers) which handle interrupts per core.

 # Memory Allocation